CiaraWhipp/Project1/README.md

-Using the **franchise-goalie-records** data for the Washington Capitals, change the values of `mostGoalsAgainstOneGame` to “Good/Fair Performance” for 4 or less goals, “Poor Performance” for 5-8 goals, and “Terrible Performance” for more than 8 goals, and change the values of `wins` to “Winning Goalie” for goalies with greater than or equal to 175 wins and to “Losing Goalie” for goalies with less than 175 wins.
+Using the **franchise-goalie-records** data for the Washington Capitals, change the values of `mostGoalsAgainstOneGame` to “Good/Fair Performance” for 4 or less goals, “Poor Performance” for 5-8 goals, and “Terrible Performance” for more than 8 goals to represent Goalie Performance, and change the values of `wins` to “Winning Goalie” for goalies with greater than or equal to 175 wins and to “Losing Goalie” for goalies with less than 175 wins to represent Winnning Status.
 The contingency tables show Goalie Performance and Winning status for non-active and active Capitals’ goalies.